 Enabling the Energy Transition

 Reducing GHG emissions is just one part of our Climate Strategy.
-We're also focused on the energy transition, and we believe our main role in that transition is enabling a low-carbon future, and the steps we're taking to enable that future include:
+We’re also focused on the energy transition to a low-carbon future, and the steps we’re taking to enable that future include:

 - Protecting and enhancing the transmission system to support grid reliability and enable increased renewables and other clean energy trends.